 Make sure your investment account charges less than 0.5% per year in total fees for investment expenses and advice.
 Low fees have a powerful wealth-building effect.

 I suggest Vanguard for do-it-yourself investors.
-Most Vanguard investors pay between 0.05% and 0.2% per year in fees (FYI, I get $0 if you click on that link and set up an account.)
+Most Vanguard investors pay between 0.05% and 0.2% per year in fees.

 For folks who want sophisticated portfolio and investment management and don't like the idea of investing themselves, I suggest Betterment (referral link).
 If you set up an account through that link, you get a month to one year managed free.